Explore Natural Philosophy

 Before Newton, we described falling objects and celestial motion as separate things.
 Newton’s brilliance was unifying gravity as a universal force governing both apples and planets.
 He gave us precise math that let us eventually land on the Moon.
 Einstein came along and replaced Newton’s force with a property of space itself.
 Gravity is the curvature of space-time and everywhere all at once.

 As good as Einstein’s theory is, it is not perfect.
 His model failed at the subatomic level.
 Quantum mechanics emerged to describe small-scale stuff, but this era is filled with speculation.
-Our observations are confirmed, but not explained.
-For example, wave-particle duality is unexplained.
+Our observations are confirmed.
 In life, we understand well how a rock causes ripples in a pond, as well as how bullets from a machine gun fly through the air hitting and passing between things.
-However, that common sense understanding fails in the small-realm.
-This all started with debates as to whether light is a wave or a particle.
-Decades later the debates spread to all subatomic particles and atoms, not just massless particles like photons!
+At the subatomic, it’s kind of like a spread of bullets acting like a wave.
+That’s weird.

 — map / TST —